Steven111105/Steven111105/README.md

 # Hi there, I'm Steven Wijaya 👋
-<p>Im a game programmer from Binus University.
-I mainly use Unity and C# to develop games.
-I enjoy making arcade style games with unique gameplays</p>
+<p>I'm a game programmer from Indonesia, currently studying at Binus University.
+I mainly use Unity and C# to make games.
+I enjoy making replayable games with unique gameplay.</p>

 ---
 # 🎮 My Projects (GIFs might take a bit to load)